joshuadanpeterson/x-view-counter/README.md

-# Twitter View Counter for Google Sheets
+# X/Twitter View Counter for Google Sheets

 A Google Apps Script that automatically fetches Twitter/X.com view counts for URLs in your Google Sheets and updates adjacent cells with the data.